jordanlambino/leagueoflegends-data-analysis/README.md

 ></iframe>

 **Conclusion:** Fail to Reject the Null Hypothesis.
-- There is a lack of evidence demonstrating that the win-rate of Lee Sin in LCK/LPL is substantially greater than that of all Tier One teams.
+- There is a lack of evidence demonstrating that the win percentage of Lee Sin in LCK/LPL is substantially different than that of all Tier One teams.
 In other words, the distribution of the "won" column for LCK/LPL teams playing Lee Sin comes from the same distribution of "won" for all games including Lee Sin.
 However, had the other regions played more games with Lee Sin, it is possible that their win-rate would decrease, and thus affect the overall distribution.

 ---